laurelherting/sustainability-to-do/README.md

 - JSX to JavaScript and Back
 - Inline Styles with the Style Property

-7. Todo App - Part 2
+5. Todo App - Part 2

 - Props - resusable components
+- Mapping Components

+6. Todo App - Part 3

+- Class-based components
+- State

 This app lists items to do for theme: sustainability.